Frumpy9/homieDl/README.md

 ### GUI mode
 The GUI lets you browse for the CSV and output folder, toggle album inclusion and dry-run mode, choose the search provider, and set audio format, quality, and rate limits.
-Progress and log messages are streamed into the window while downloads run in the background.
+Progress, status text, and log messages are streamed into the window while downloads run in the background.

 Key options:
 - `--output`: Base directory for downloads (defaults to `downloads`).
 A subfolder with the